 Maha Shivaratri is a Hindu festival celebrated annually in honor of the god Shiva.
 Shivarathri means ‘the night of Shiva’ and is observed in honor of Lord Shiva (The meditative aspect of the Universe).

 It is a major festival in Hinduism, but one that is solemn and marks a remembrance of “overcoming darkness and ignorance” in life and the world.
 It is observed by remembering Shiva and chanting prayers, fasting, doing Yoga, and meditating on ethics and virtues such as self-restraint, honesty, noninjury to others, forgiveness, and the discovery of Shiva.

 This year Maha Shivaratri 2021 falls on 11th March (Thursday).

 The legend of the marriage of Shankara and Parvati is one of the most important legends related to the festival of Mahashivaratri.
 The story tells us how Lord Shankara got married to Parvati, his divine consort.
 According to the legend of Shankara and Shakti, the day Lord Shankara got married to Parvati is celebrated as Shivaratri – the Night of Lord Shiva.

 According to one, during the Samudra Manthan, a pot of poison emerged from the ocean.
 This terrified the Gods and demons as the poison was capable of destroying the entire world, and they ran to Shiva for help.
 To protect the world from its evil effects, Shiva drank the deathly poison but held it in his throat instead of swallowing it.
 This made his throat turn blue, and he was given the name Neelakantha, the blue-throated one.
 Shivaratri is the celebration of this event by which Shiva saved the world.

 Abhisheka on Shivalinga is a major ritual on Maha Shivaratri.
 Abhisheka or bathing the Shivalinga is performed using Milk, Honey, Sugar, Butter, black sesame seeds, Ganga Jal, etc. After this, sandalwood paste and rice are applied to Shivalinga and fresh fruits and flowers are offered.
 Shiva Purana states the following things to be done on Shivaratri.
-Bathing Shivalinga with water, milk, honey, and bel leaves which symbolize purification of the soul.
+Bathing Shivalinga with water, milk, honey, and bel leaves symbolizes purification of the soul.